cnuland/hello-chris-llm-d/README.md

 ## Getting Started

-Quickstart (three commands)
+MANDATED installation path: llm-d-infra Helm chart
 - Prerequisites
-  - An Istio Gateway named llm-d-gateway in namespace llm-d (community Istio is fine)
+  - Istio or kGateway installed (we use Istio)
-  - oc and tkn CLIs installed and logged into your cluster
+  - kubectl and helm CLIs installed and pointed at your cluster
-  - Optional (first run if models need auth): export HF_TOKEN=… in your terminal so your cluster can fetch gated models
+  - Optional (if using gated models): export HF_TOKEN=… so the chart can create/update the secret

-Run these from the repo root:
+Quickstart (preferred)
-1) chmod +x scripts/make-demo.sh
+1) make infra NS=llm-d GATEWAY_CLASS=istio
-2) NS=llm-d ./scripts/make-demo.sh
+2) kubectl -n llm-d get gateway,svc,ingress -l app.kubernetes.io/instance=llm-d-infra
-3) tkn pipelinerun logs -n llm-d --last -f --all
+3) tkn pipelinerun logs -n llm-d --last -f --all (optional, after Tekton assets are applied)

-What the script does
+What make infra does
-- Ensures namespace llm-d and applies all LLM-D assets (gateway, HTTPRoute, decode Service/Deployment, EPP, DestinationRules, ModelService)
+- Ensures namespace llm-d and optionally seeds the llm-d-hf-token secret from HF_TOKEN
-- Applies Tekton assets (RBAC, cache-pod-restart and cache-hit pipelines)
+- Installs/updates the llm-d-infra Helm chart with gateway.gatewayClassName=istio
-- Restarts decode pods for clean metrics
+- Produces an Istio Gateway, Service, and optional Ingress for the LLM-D inference gateway

-- Launches the ramp PipelineRun
+Legacy flow (deprecated)
-- Prints how to stream the logs if tkn is installed
+- The older scripts/make-demo.sh path applied ad-hoc manifests.
+Do not use it for fresh installs.
+Use make infra instead.

 Configuration (env vars)
 - NS: target namespace (default llm-d) used by scripts/make-demo.sh